-Most people who go gluten free feel much better right away.
-I would like to suggest that these people go BOTH gluten free AND healthy!
+Most celiac or gluten intolerant people who go gluten-free feel much better right away.
+I would like to suggest that these people go BOTH gluten-free AND healthy!

 Gluten Intolerance is Growing:

-One in every 133 people of the western population is suffering from celiac disease and the University of Chicago Celiac Disease Center estimates 97% of those with Celiac Disease remain undiagnosed.
+- One in every 133 people of the western population is suffering from celiac disease and the University of Chicago Celiac Disease Center estimates 97% of those with Celiac Disease remain undiagnosed.
 Wow!
-In our own testing we find that over 80% of the people we test are gluten sensitive.
+In our own testing, we find that over 80% of the people we test are gluten sensitive.

-Diagnosis of celiac disease is not easy.
+- The diagnosis of celiac disease is not easy.
 It is expensive and you need to first have a positive antibody blood test then be confirmed by an intestinal biopsy by a Gastroenterologist in a hospital costing $2,000 – $5,000.

 “Dr. Joseph Murray, a gastroenterologist at the Mayo Clinic in Rochester, Minn., and his team looked at blood samples taken from Americans in the 1950s and compared them with samples taken from people today and determined it wasn’t just better diagnosis driving up the numbers.
 Celiac disease actually was increasing.
-Indeed, the research confirms estimates that about 1 percent of U.S. adults have it today, making it four times more common now than it was 50 years ago.”
-CBS News
+Indeed, the research confirms estimates that about 1 percent of U.S. adults have it today, making it four times more common now than it was 50 years ago.” ~ CBS News

-Wheat is not the way it used to be.
+- Wheat is not the way it used to be.
 Scientists began cross-breeding wheat to make hardier, shorter and better-growing plants in the 1950’s.
-It seems that the gluten in wheat may have been altered contributing to ‘gluten sensitivity.’
+It seems that gluten in wheat may have been altered contributing to ‘gluten sensitivity.’
 There are now 25,000 types of wheat.

 Interesting that there are a number of studies showing that gluten intolerance is four times more common today than it was in the 1950s.

-Study Confirms that Main Stream Gluten Free Diet is Fattening
+Study Confirms that Main Stream Gluten-Free Diet is Fattening

 The benefits of good carbs like brown rice, fruits or beans are not there due to eating dumb carbs.
 You need good carbs to regulate blood sugar and bowel movements.